-In December 1993, the CMHA Board of Commissioners passed a resolution to incorporate the CMHA School of Nursing and to appoint a board of directors for the school.
-Degree granting authority was delegated to the board of directors.
-The school moved into the newly renovated Rankin Education Center on the Carolinas Medical Center campus in metropolitan Charlotte in July 1994.
-The college occupies over 40,000 square feet of that building.
+In December of 1993, the hospital authority's board of commissioners passed a resolution to incorporate the CMHA School of Nursing and to appoint a separate board of directors.
+Degree-granting authority was delegated to the College's board of directors.
+In May of 1994, the College moved into the newly renovated Rankin Education Center on Blythe Boulevard on the campus of Carolinas Medical Center.
+Currently, Carolinas College occupies the majority of the space in this building.